microsoft/Kusto-Query-Language/doc/has-operator.md

-description: Learn how to use the has operator to filter data with a case-insensitive string. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022
+description: Learn how to use the has operator to filter data with a case-insensitive string. ms.reviewer: alexans ms.topic: reference ms.date: 12/28/2022
 ---
 # has operator

-Filters a record set for data with a case-insensitive string. `has` searches for indexed terms, where a [term](datatypes-string-operators.md#what-is-a-term) is three or more characters.
+Filters a record set for data with a case-insensitive string. `has` searches for indexed terms, where an indexed [term](datatypes-string-operators.md#what-is-a-term) is three or more characters.
 If your term is fewer than three characters, the query scans the values in the column, which is slower than looking up the term in the term index.

 [!INCLUDE [has-operator-comparison](../../includes/has-operator-comparison.md)]